JadCombreau/Canonical_intake_Initialization/CopyInit.md

 ## Copy Init
 ### Script Language

-All the __Copy Init__ box is written in Python.
+All the __Copy Init__ box is written in Dynamic Java.
 ### What the box does ?

-__Check & Read XML__ box is preceded by the __Create Folders__ box, which consist in the repository creation (contained in the *namesOfFolder* agregate) and followed by the __Get Mesh & Models Frequencies__ box which consist in the recovery of the linear frequencies and the mesh frequencies (this is just linear frequencied to which we applied a step)
+COPY INIT DESCRIPTION

+*__Copy Init__ box is preceded by the __Scenario Analyser__ box (this box makes it possible to test if files or directories do not exist and therefore to determine which configurations or frequencies to restart) and followed by the __Update Monitoring__ box (allows to update the status of the workflow and to pass the finished parts in "completed")*.

 ![Initialization components](https://user-images.githubusercontent.com/45098441/72733988-401e8b00-3b99-11ea-9015-013f4ee6d3d6.jpeg)
 ----------------------------